 Don’t worry.
 Everyone finds their own way, and once you get started you will most likely settle into a physical and mental pattern that suits you and your work.
-But to give you a hand, here are five tips on achieving an excellent work-life balance at home.
+But to give you a hand, here are five tips on achieving an excellent work-life balance at home

-Make sure your office feels like an office
+1. Make sure your office feels like an office

-Establish a routine that works for you
+2. Establish a routine that works for you

-Get away from it all (occasionally)
+3. Get away from it all (occasionally)

 Working from home is not the walk in the park that many people think.
 There are good days and bad; days when it can be difficult to find inspiration, especially when you’re surrounded by the same four walls from morning to night.
 If you’re struggling to come up with an idea or a creative solution, don’t be afraid to get away from your desk – go outside, stretch your legs, try a change of air – every now and then.

-Don’t eat at your desk!
+4. Don’t eat at your desk!

 A relatively small point, but another important way of ensuring that your office is your office; it’s where your mind is on your work and nothing else.
 Once you start having lunch in front of your computer, it’s only a matter of time before you’re bingeing on episodes of ‘Peep Show’ and watching your precious routine fly out the window.
 Eat in the kitchen; work in the office.

-When you’re done, you’re done
+5. When you’re done, you’re done

 Working from home blurs the lines between office hours and home life in a way that office-only workers may struggle to understand.
 Without a management-imposed finishing time, and also mindful of certain perceptions that working from home is a comfy arrangement, many people feel pressure to work on and on and on into the evening.
 One word of advice: don’t.
-When you finish for the day, you’re finished for the day – switch off and unless it’s urgent, don’t be tempted to re-connect until your routine starts again the following morning.
+When you finish for the day, you’re finished for the day – switch off and unless it’s urgent, try not to re-connect until your routine starts again the following morning.

 Working from a home office can give you the best of both worlds.
 You remain in the workforce, anchored to a company, but you also enjoy the benefits of remaining in your own environment.
-There will be good days and bad ones but a disciplined, professional approach will generally make it work.
+There will be good days and bad ones, but a disciplined, professional approach will generally make it work.